Elaidzha1940/EchoAI/README.md

 ### Project Setup

 - **Configure Essentials**: Project settings, GitHub integration, app icon, and launch screen.
-- Code Quality: Integrate SwiftLint with an arm64-compatible script.
+- **Code Quality**: Integrate SwiftLint with an arm64-compatible script.
-- Authentication Flow: Implement routing for Signed In and Signed Out states.
+- **Authentication Flow**: Implement routing for Signed In and Signed Out states.
-- UI Foundation: Set up TabBar and NavigationStacks for seamless navigation.
+- **UI Foundation**: Set up TabBar and NavigationStacks for seamless navigation.
-- Global State: Add root app state to the Environment for centralized management.
+- ***Global State***: Add root app state to the Environment for centralized management.

 -----